Eucalyptus: Facts, Science, and Health Benefits

 Because of its high levels of an organic compound called cineole, eucalyptus leaves are toxic if eaten by most species.
 We say “most” because, oddly, the koala and ring-tail possum both have an immunity to the high levels of cineole.
 Eucalyptus leaves are actually a staple of the koala diet.

-- The cineole compound makes eucalyptus a natural insect repellant, and is the reason why eucalyptus is also a natural defense against malaria (cineole reduce mosquito populations).
+The cineole compound makes eucalyptus a natural insect repellant, and is the reason why eucalyptus is also a natural defense against malaria (cineole reduces mosquito populations).

 In 17th century England, eucalyptus was used as a disinfectant in hospitals, due to its antimicrobial properties.